jywu20/Notes/Computer Science/Circuit/HDL.md

 the function calls `output_stream_merged.read()` are probably synthesized into a module that doesn't set its "finished" signal to true before `number_of_expected_output` outputs are received (see [here](#sequential-relation-between-function-calls)).
-Note that the first `for` loop, in its essence, is a more advanced version of pipelining: we can write a pipelined algorithm in HLS by launching a thread for each step in the algorithm, and the synthesis result is just a pipelined circuit.
+Note that pipelining can be manually described in the format of the first loop: we can write a pipelined algorithm in HLS by launching a thread for each step in the algorithm, and the synthesis result is just a pipelined circuit.
 The main difference between pipelining and the first `for` loop is essentially that in pipelining we know that each step finishes within one clock cycle, so the streams can be replaced by simple registers.
+(Additional pragmas are needed to make sure the streams are replaced by simple registers.)
 The second `for` loop is similar to the "result collector" after a pipeline.

 We can also combine the two types of parallelism together.